 The catalytic converter is one of the major components of an exhaust system in a gasoline engine.
 Its function is to reduce the emission of carbon monoxide, nitrogen oxides, hydrocarbons and other harmful emissions.
 Its catalytic function transforms the harmful pollutants into water, carbon dioxide, and nitrogen.
-We should all encourage catalytic converter recycling to help the environment.

 A typical converter is composed of honeycomb bricks.
 This honeycomb structure in the converter closely resembles the honeycomb of bees in nature.
 The ceramic honeycomb structure is the catalyst.
 The thin layer of platinum-iridium alloy creates a reaction with the exhaust gases.
 The main purpose of catalytic converter is to oxidize harmful compounds in the exhaust gases and change them to less harmful emissions.
 The converter, itself, is quite simple, but the precious metals contained within the converter are valuable.

 By recycling your catalytic converters, you are helping the environment as well as putting cash in your pocket.
 Because catalytic converters contain precious metals such as platinum, palladium and rhodium, they are worth money.
 There are many companies that will pay you for your broken converter, and recycle the metals.
 Since 1975, the law requires that all vehicles have catalytic converters.
 For the best price for your scrap converter, contact http://www.ConverterGuy.com/catalytic-converter-recycling .